We have created a section of frequently asked questions to help you in your journey towards parenthood.

 Yes, the clinic offers an egg donor program to help couples or individuals in their attempt to become parents; however, by sourcing your own, a known donor treatment can potentially commence sooner.

-10 years; however, in South Australia, New South Wales and Queensland, extension beyond 10 years requires approval from the clinic.
+10 years; however, in New South Wales and Queensland, extension beyond 10 years requires approval from the clinic.
 In Victoria, a formal written request must be sent to the Patient Review Panel (PRP) for approval.

 Yes, this is offered in all clinics.
 The number of deposits required will vary for each person.
-Storage is for 10 years; however, in South Australia, New South Wales and Queensland extension beyond 10 years requires approval from the clinic.
-In Victoria, formal written request must be sent to the Patient Review Panel (PRP) for approval.
+Storage is for 10 years; however, in New South Wales and Queensland extension beyond 10 years requires approval from the clinic.
+In Victoria, a formal written request must be sent to the Patient Review Panel (PRP) for approval.

 Please seek medical advice from one of our specialists prior to any procedure.